 $50 fee for solo publisher account

 one time fee ($150) for publishers and $250 for partnerships

 |Invitation-only membership with a $50 application fee and annual dues.|

 |Notable members||Beyonce, Taylor Swift, Stevie Wonder||Lady Gaga, Maroon 5, Dolly Parton||Kenny Rogers, Margo Price, Burna Boy, Rush, Jack Harlow|

 Here’s what generally happens:

-From there you conduct research and find out that that you need to be signed up with a performance rights organizations in order to collect royalty payments.
-That research will lead you to two major companies, BMI and ASCAP.
-Both do the exact same thing, but slightly different.
+From there, you conduct research and find that you need to be signed up with a Performance Rights Organization (PRO) in order to get collect royalty payments.
+That research will lead you to 3 (or 4) organizations:

 Your next question is: